-- The outline business case for entering into a shared Building Control i. service with South Cambridgeshire and Huntingdonshire Councils. - That a fully developed business case is provided to the Environment ii.
-Scrutiny Committee on 7 July 2015. - That recruitment of an Interim Shared Building Control Manager be iii. authorised to help develop the full business case and the design of the new service.
+- i.
+The outline business case for entering into a shared Building Control service with South Cambridgeshire and Huntingdonshire District Councils. - ii.
+That a fully developed business case is provided to the Environment Scrutiny Committee on 7 July 2015. - iii.
+That recruitment of an Interim Shared Building Control Manager be authorised to help develop the full business case and the design of the new service.